thinkful-ei-tiger/zenmnky-bookmarks-app/README.md

 - Use semantic HTML ✔️
 - Use responsive design ✔️
     - Visually and functionally solid in viewports for mobile and desktop ✔️
-- Follow a11y best practices 🚧 *still need to run through validator*
+- Follow a11y best practices ✔️
 - (Extension) Follow AJAX and a11y best practices

 <br />